space307/pure-index/README.md

 ### _export \*_

 Pure Index when getting a list of exports does not parse `export *` to find out what is exported from there.
 For projects with this syntax, it may result in an inability to use the library.
-But Pure Index can help with replacing `export *` if you run it with the [--collect-usages flag]() and replace exports with named exports.
+But Pure Index can help with replacing `export *` if you run it with the [--collect-usages flag](#--collect-usages--u) and replace `export *` with named exports.

 ## Explanation